How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Conclusion

 \section{Conclusion}

 Image-based sexual abuse is a longstanding issue that predates generative AI.
 However, generative AI technologies and the vast technological ecosystem surrounding them enable abuse at scale, eliminating the barriers to abuse and reinforcing the hypersexualization, dehumanization, and silencing of women and girls around the world.
 Taking down images, apps, websites, models, or datasets in an endless game of whack-a-mole is not enough to protect vulnerable populations within a rapidly evolving technological, advocacy, and policy landscape.
 In this paper, we contribute the first comprehensive ecosystem of 11 technologies that facilitate the creation, distribution, proliferation and discovery, infrastructural support, and monetization of AIG-NCII through a synthesis of over a hundred sources from researchers, technologists, policymakers, journalists, trust and safety professionals, advocates, and civil society organizations (section \ref{sec:relatedwork}).
-We provide a taxonomy (section \ref{sec3}) and visualization (Figure \ref{fig:map}) of the ecosystem and use four case studies to demonstrate how stakeholders can use the ecosystem to 1) understand new incidents of harm and 2) evaluate existing interventions (section \ref{sec4}).
-We conclude with three actionable recommendations (section \ref{sec5}) for stakeholders that enable the redirection of AIG-NCII prevention efforts away from recurring games of ``whack-a-mole'' and towards informed and collaborative efforts to eliminate this rapidly growing form of abuse.
+We provide a taxonomy (section \ref{sec3}) and visualization (Figure \ref{fig:map}) of the ecosystem and conduct two extensive walkthroughs demonstrating how the ecosystem can be used to 1) make sense of new harms and 2) map out a clearer tech policy landscape (section \ref{sec4}).
+We conclude with a vision for future research in the AIG-NCII space, namely for researchers to study the edges of the ecosystem and potential ripple effects that interventions may have (section \ref{sec5}).
+Our goal is to provide a robust, clear, and accessible tool for stakeholders to collectively redirect of AIG-NCII prevention efforts away from recurring games of ``whack-a-mole'' and towards informed and collaborative efforts to eliminate this rapidly growing form of abuse.